zfit/zfit-tutorials/README.rst

 00 Lazy Evaluation, Graphs and TensorFlow
 -----------------------------------------

-An introduction to the declarative programing paradigm and graphs using pure python and TensorFlow..
+An introduction to the declarative programing paradigm and graphs using pure python and TensorFlow.

 10 Introduction to zfit
 -----------------------